Zehmosu/kv3parser/README.md

 - `parse_keyword_or_resource()`: Handles keywords (true, false, null) and resource strings

 The parser also includes methods for skipping whitespace and comments, and for parsing keys with potential flags.

+The `kv3_to_json()` function provides a convenient wrapper around the `KV3Parser` class, making it easy to convert KV3 content to JSON with a single function call.

 ## Dependencies